rawidaniel/alx-higher_level_programming/0x00-python-hello_world/README.md

  * Print 3 times a string stored in the variable str, followed by its first 9 characters.
 8. 7-edges.py
  * slice the string "Holberton" in to first 3 word, last 2 word and middle word.
+9. 8-concat_edges.py
+ * Print object-oriented programming with Python, followed by a new line.